How certain medical information is translated has changed thanks to the Medical Device Regulation.

 The Medical Device Regulation is guidance from the European Commission.
 It requires all medical device content to be translated into the language of each member state.
 The deadline for translating content previously set for this year has been extended due to the pandemic.
 This allows more time for businesses to prepare for the new regulations as well as source expert translation.

-It is important to note that the definition of medical device is also expanding to include such products as breast implants and coloured contact lenses.
-MDR have said a medical device constitutes as ‘any instrument, apparatus, appliance, software, implant, reagent, material or other article intended by the manufacturer to be used alone or in combination for human beings.’
+It is important to note that the definition of medical device is also expanding.
+Its expansion now sees products such as breast implants and coloured contact lenses be included.
+Now, a medical device constitutes “any instrument, apparatus, appliance, software, implant, reagent, material or other article intended by the manufacturer to be used alone or in combination for human beings”.

-MDR have widened the definition of medical device and brought in this new regulation in order to create more transparency.
-The aim is to make the purchasing and usage of medical devices easier and better for all those involved from purchase through to end user.
+The widened definition of medical device has been brought in to create more transparency.
+The aim is to make the purchasing and usage of medical devices easier and better for all those involved, from purchase through to end-user.

 Unique Device Identifier (UDI)

 As part of the new regulations, all medical devices are expected to have an UDI.
 This UDI includes a Device Identifier (DI) and a Product Identifier (PI).